steveyx/restaurants-bot/README.md

    rasa train
 -  open a new terminal and run rasa server rasa run
--  open a new terminal and run action server rasa run actions
+-  open a new terminal and run action server (for debug mode -vv) rasa run actions
 -  run chatbot with rasa-x
-   rasa-x
+   rasa x
--  to run chatbot in terminal
+-  to run chatbot in terminal (debug mode) rasa shell --debug
-   rasa shell